A LAND REMEMBERED

 It ends in 1968 when his grandson, Solomon MacIvey, sadly realizes that the land that he and his family nurtured and loved has been exploited to the point of near destruction.

-The story is about a rugged Florida history with indomitable Crackers battling wild animals, rustlers, mosquitoes, swamp fever, starvation, hurricanes, and freezes.
+The story is about a rugged Florida history with indomitable Crackers battling wild animals, Confederate deserters, rustlers, mosquitoes, swamp fever, starvation, hurricanes, freezes, and other hardships of the frontier.

 They start out as subsistence farmers, trying to raise enough to eat on their own land.
 Then they learn how to round up the wild cattle, descendants of the early ones brought over by Spaniards.